COVID-19 Update: May 5, 2020

-The Winnipeg Arts Council Awards will be rescheduled for the fall when hopefully we will be able to come together and celebrate the artists and arts organizations that are now through any means possible, making a difficult time endurable.
-A date in early October is likely and we will keep you posted.
+We hope to reschedule the Winnipeg Arts Council Awards for the fall so that we can celebrate the artists and arts organizations that are now, through any means possible, making a difficult time endurable.
+We are currently looking at October and will post updates as we have them.

 While we are aware that changing circumstances make it impossible to develop new programming plans with any certainty at present, we appreciate being kept abreast (by email) of new developments.

 Organizations and collectives that submitted the required programming revisions for Project Grant applications will have their requests assessed in the coming weeks.
 Applications for which no update was submitted have been removed from the competition.

 Organizations holding 2019 Project Grants for activities which have not yet been completed or which have been derailed by the pandemic should contact the Winnipeg Arts Council as soon as possible.

 Individual Artist Grants